Janell-Huyck/scrub/notes.md

 The requirements for each datatype were clearly laid out in the assessment instructions.
 This was a perfect set-up for me to use TDD.
 I wrote a test for each datatype, and then wrote the code to make the test pass.
-Github copilot assisted in writing the classes and tests, but significant modifications were made to the code to make it work.
+Github copilot assisted in writing the classes and tests, but I had to make significant modifications to the code to make it work.

 ## Iteration and recursion within the JSON hash